Top 5 Media Literacy Lesson Plans & Resources

 That could be someone’s literal ability to read, and it could also be a pragmatic approach to studying the effect of mass media on all of our lives.

-In the case of this lesson, the ILA lays out four 45-minute lessons that you can use to fill a full week or two of class time with valuable content.
+In the case of this lesson, the ILA lays out four 45-minute lessons that you can use to fill a full week or two of class time.

-The ILA looks at media literacy through the lens of influence in this lesson plan.
+The ILA looks at media literacy through the lens of influence from a global perspective.
 So while the previous lessons dealt with critical thinking, the ILA considers popular culture, marketing narratives, and even unspoken oppression.

 That means you may trek into other territory by using this lesson plan verbatim.
 You might wind up discussing poverty, the disparity of technology available in different parts of the world, and other topics that aren’t really related to media literacy.